 We offer services throughout the lifespan including: initial assessments, residential treatment, community-based group homes, approved private schools, therapeutic foster care, wraparound services, respite, school and family consultation and training, transition services for young adults, and adult day programs.

 Autism Services for Children and Adolescents

-Devereux Advanced Behavioral Health schools for children and adolescents are state-licensed, approved private schools, serving children with autism spectrum disorders and other Pervasive Developmental Disorders.
+Devereux Advanced Behavioral Health schools for children and adolescents are state-licensed, approved private schools, serving children with autism spectrum disorders and other intellectual/developmental disabilities or emotional/behavioral disorders.

 What is an Approved Private School?

 In accordance with the Individuals with Disabilities Education Act (IDEA), all children with disabilities are entitled to receive a free appropriate public education (FAPE) in the least restrictive environment (LRE).
 The school district and the state will share in the cost to place a child in an approved private school if the child’s Individualized Education Program (IEP) team determines the educational needs of the child cannot be met in a general education environment.
 In addition, parents may choose to privately fund the tuition cost of an Approved Private School.
 While placements are typically within state, children may be placed in an out of state program if an in-state school is not available.

 Devereux offers the following approved private day and residential programs for children and adolescents in Colorado, Connecticut, Florida, Massachusetts, New York and Pennsylvania:

 We offer instructional methods consistent with the science of applied behavior analysis and designed to reflect the needs of each child, including:

 Our transition programs for adolescents and young adults focus on achieving independence in self-care routines; domestic, employment, community-based and recreational skills; human sexuality; mobility training; and self-determination skills.
 We use person-centered futures planning and community-based instruction to support our students as they prepare for adulthood.